a-faceit-candidate/userservice/README.md

 Lack of metrics: I'd love to add metrics to MySQL repository, for instance, however, I'd rather add them to a common client wrapper to keep those metrics consistent across all our services.
 I'd also add some circuit breakers to that client too.
 Same happens with the NSQ client.

 `service.ServiceImpl` could also have some metrics, however in this small service they wouldn't provide more information than the immediately previous transport layer.

+## Password handling

+This topic deserves a special mention.
+Password handling is weird in this service (for instance, we wouldn't require the password on every update right?
+OTOH, other services that just want to render a username, retrieve the password hash/salt as a side effect).
+Definitely this can be improved, but in general terms this is a smell.

+In my opinion, this authentication details should be stored in a completely different service (a user can have a password or it may not have one, in 2020 there are tons of alternatives for authentication).